-The methods for maintaining your child's current weight or losing weight are the same: Your child needs to eat a healthy diet and increase his or her physical activity.
+The methods for maintaining your child's current weight or losing weight are the same: Your child needs to eat a healthy diet — both in terms of type and amount of food — and increase his or her physical activity.
 Success depends largely on your commitment to helping your child make these changes.

-Parents are the ones who buy the food, cook the food and decide where the food is eaten.
+Parents are the ones who buy groceries, cook meals and decide where the food is eaten.
 Even small changes can make a big difference in your child's health.

-- Limit sweetened beverages, including those containing fruit juice.
+- Limit sweetened beverages.
+This includes those that contain fruit juice.
 These drinks provide little nutritional value in exchange for their high calories.
 They also can make your child feel too full to eat healthier foods.

 - Serve appropriate portion sizes.
 Children don't need as much food as adults do.
-Allow your child to eat until he or she is full, even if that means they leave food on the plate.
+Allow your child to eat until he or she is full, even if that means leaving food on the plate.
 And remember, when you eat out, those portion sizes are often significantly oversized.

-A critical part of weight loss, especially for children, is physical activity.
+A critical part of achieving and maintaining a healthy weight, especially for children, is physical activity.
 It not only burns calories but also builds strong bones and muscles and helps children sleep well at night and stay alert during the day.
-Such habits established in childhood help adolescents maintain healthy weight despite the hormonal changes, rapid growth and social influences that often lead to overeating.
+Good habits established in childhood help adolescents maintain healthy weight despite the hormonal changes, rapid growth and social influences that often lead to overeating.
 And active children are more likely to become fit adults.

 To increase your child's activity level:

-- Limit recreational computer and TV time to no more than 2 hours a day.
-A surefire way to increase your child's activity levels is to limit the number of hours he or she is allowed to watch television each day.
+- Limit TV and recreational computer time to no more than 2 hours a day.
+A good way to increase your child's activity levels is to limit the number of hours he or she is allowed to watch TV each day.
 Other sedentary activities — playing video and computer games or talking on the phone — also should be limited.
-Don't let your child eat while viewing an electronic screen; it keeps your child from being aware of how much he or she is eating.

 - Find activities your child likes to do.
 For instance, if your child is artistically inclined, go on a nature hike to collect leaves and rocks that your child can use to make a collage.
 If your child likes to climb, head for the nearest neighborhood jungle gym or climbing wall.
 If your child likes to read, then walk or bike to the neighborhood library for a book.

-Only one prescription weight-loss drug is available in the United States for adolescents: orlistat (Xenical).
-Orlistat, which is approved for adolescents older than 12, prevents the absorption of fat in the intestines.
-Prescription medication isn't often recommended for adolescents.
-The risks of taking a prescription medication long term are unknown, and the medication's effect on weight loss and weight maintenance for adolescents is still questioned.
-And weight-loss drugs don't replace the need to adopt a healthy diet and exercise regimen.
+In some situations, medication may be prescribed for adolescents as part of an overall weight loss plan.
+Only one prescription weight-loss drug is available in the U.S. for adolescents.
+Orlistat (Xenical) prevents the absorption of fat in the intestines.
+The risks of taking a prescription medication over the long term are unknown, and the medication's effect on weight loss and weight maintenance for adolescents is still questioned.

-Weight-loss surgery can be a safe and effective option for some severely obese adolescents who have been unable to lose weight using conventional weight-loss methods.
+Weight-loss surgery may be an option for severely obese adolescents who have been unable to lose weight using conventional weight-loss methods.
 However, as with any type of surgery, there are potential risks and long-term complications.
-Also, the long-term effects of weight-loss surgery on a child's future growth and development are largely unknown.
+Also, the long-term effects of weight-loss surgery on future growth and development are largely unknown.

-Even so, surgery isn't the easy answer for weight loss.
-It doesn't guarantee that your child will lose all of his or her excess weight or that your child will keep it off long term.
-It also doesn't replace the need for following a healthy diet and regular physical activity program.
+Weight-loss surgery isn't a miracle cure.
+It doesn't guarantee that an adolescent will lose all of their excess weight or that they'll be able to keep it off long term.
+It's also important to keep in mind that surgery doesn't replace the need for following a healthy diet and getting regular physical activity.